-Specialized Pain Reprocessing Therapy addressing fear-pain cycles through cognitive reframing, somatic trackingMindfulness-based PRT method to reassess pain as safe, reducing intensity., and evidence-based anxiety reduction techniques for sustainable chronic pain management.
+Specialized Pain Reprocessing Therapy addressing fear-pain cycles through cognitive reframing, somatic tracking, and evidence-based anxiety reduction techniques for sustainable chronic pain management.

 Living with fibromyalgia feels like carrying an invisible weight.
 Your whole body aches.
 Simple tasks feel impossible.
 And worst of all?
 Many people don’t understand what you’re going through.